 Some seniors with dementia or Alzheimer’s, especially those in the later stages, demonstrate challenging behaviors like outbursts.
 When this happens, it’s important for family members and caregivers to remember it isn’t the senior speaking.
 It’s the voice of dementia.
 With the deterioration of cognitive function, a senior with dementia or Alzheimer’s has difficulty recognizing his or her needs, understanding how to meet them, and communicating.

 Outbursts may also be triggered by pain, physical discomfort, medication side effects, hallucinations, and boredom.
 Sometimes, aggressive behavior is prompted by feeling rushed, afraid, or confused.
 Understanding the cause of an outburst is the first step towards resolving it.
-Here, Home Care Assistance of San Antonio offers advice for how to handle the storms that arise.
+Here, In-home care, San Antonio offers advice for how to handle the storms that arise.

 Aggressive speech or actions

 Reflect back to what happened just prior to the blow-up.
 Was something said that triggered the upset?
 Did the environment suddenly change, becoming too hot or cold?
 If you can determine the cause, the answer may naturally follow.
 If you can’t, try these suggestions:

 - Get your loved one’s attention.
 Address him or her by name.
 It also helps to eliminate distractions caused by a radio, TV, or other loud sounds.

 - Position yourself at an even level, and maintain eye contact.

 - Ask your loved one if he or she is in pain or discomfort.
 If so, try to resolve the source.